 Harkin’s Tuesday Night Classics presents The Phantom of the Opera and Sixteen Candles at Harkin Theatre Bricktown 16 (150 E Reno Ave). $5.
 7 p.m.

-Chocolate Decadence at Leadership Square (211 N Robinson Ave) features a decadent night of drinks, an auction and raffle, live music and savory and sweet chocolate tasting dishes from the best restaurants in Automobile Alley and beyond.
+Chocolate Decadence at Leadership Square (211 N Robinson Ave) features a decadent night of drinks, an auction and raffle, live music and savory and sweet chocolate dishes from the best restaurants in Automobile Alley and beyond.
 Benefits the Automobile Alley Association. $75 & up.
-6-9 p.m.
+6:30-9 p.m.

-Thursday Night Late Workshop at Oklahoma Contemporary (11 NW 11th St) features an evening of grown-up fun, drinks and nibbles from Cafe Contemporary.
+Thursday Night Late Workshop at Oklahoma Contemporary (11 NW 11th St).
 In this spunky Valentine’s Day workshop, artist Darci Lenker demonstrates how to embroider a handkerchief with saucy doodles or risqué phrases.
 For 21 & up. $55.
 7-9 p.m.

-MURDER-Thon: Give ‘Til It Hurts at Sooner Theatre (101 E Main St, Norman) features a musical, murderously funny fundraising dinner and show for adults only benefiting the programs and productions of The Sooner Theatre. $75.
-7:30 p.m.
+A Nice, Normal Neighborhood at Sooner Theatre (101 E Main St, Norman) features a musical, murderously funny fundraising dinner and show for adults only benefiting the programs and productions of The Sooner Theatre. $75.
+6:30 p.m.